Reserve Deputy Program

 - Volunteer Reserve Deputy Job Application (PDF) - Applications are currently NOT being accepted for the Chisago County Reserve Deputy Program.
 When there is an opening in the division we will post on social media, this website, and local newspapers advertising the opening.

 - NOTE: Once an application window has closed the assessment process will begin.
 Those who pass the selection process and applicable background check will then complete the 10 week Reserve Deputy Academy.
 The Academy meets 4 to 5 hours once a week.

-Sergeant Derek Anklan oversees the Reserve Deputy Program and can be reached at 651-213-6317 or by email.
+Email Sergeant Derek Anklan that oversees the Reserve Deputy Program or call at 651-213-6317.

 We welcome you to be a part of our challenging and rewarding reserve program and make a difference!